sponnet/locals-faucetserver/README.md

 You can change `test` to whatever the password is that you want to encrypt your wallet with.

-( The password currently also needs to be set in the index.js at `lightwallet.keystore.deriveKeyFromPassword()` )

 Create a config file ```config.json```

 ```